cssherry/instacation/README.md

 [Details][phase-one]

 ### Phase 2: Create Albums and Photos JSON API and Backbone Views (~2 days)
-I will create API routes for first albums, then photos, while creating the corresponding Backbone models and collections to fetch the data from these routes.
+I will create API routes for albums, then photos, while creating the corresponding Backbone models and collections to fetch the data from these routes.

 [Details][phase-two]

-### Phase 3: Editing and Tagging Albums (~1 day)
+### Phase 3: Editing and Tagging Albums/Photos (~2.5 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will use Filepicker for uploading photos to the website.
+Then, a third party api (probably Google Places), will be used to tag albums with locations.
+Tagged locations will collect all the albums from that location and display them.

 [Details][phase-three]

-### Phase 4: Editing and Tagging Photos (~1 day)
+### Phase 4: Subscribing to Users/Albums and Creating Feed (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+Using the UserShow page, I'll add a set of views that include

 [Details][phase-four]

-### Phase 5: Subscribing to Users/Albums and Creating Feed (~1 day)
-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.

-[Details][phase-five]

 ### Bonus Features
+- [ ] Use captions to create tags for photos
 - [ ] Search for albums by location
 - [ ] Search for photos by caption
 - [ ] Map albums by location for exploring